« Benjamin Zander: Who are we being? | Main | Stand and Deliver: The comic & the presenter »

 Forever but never again

-This idea of ichi-go ichi-e reminded me of a line from a famous jazz ballad from 1949 called "Again" (Mark Murphy's Stolen Moments version is my favorite; here are the lyrics).
-There is nothing "Zen" about the lyrics or their origins, of course, but there is one line from the song that has stayed with me since I bought the Mark Murphy album when I was 16: "We'll have this moment forever, but never again."
+This idea of ichi-go ichi-e reminded me of a line from a famous jazz ballad from 1949 called "Again" (Mark Murphy's Stolen Moments version is my favorite; listen to the song).
+There is nothing Zen about the lyrics or their origins, of course, but there is one line from the song that has stayed with me since I bought the Mark Murphy album when I was 16: "We'll have this moment forever, but never again."
 I didn't understand that line when I was in high school, but it stuck with me.
 Now those simple eight words are almost a kind of mantra for me; and the meaning is clear and illuminating.

 (By the way, the subtitle for the movie "Forrest Gump" in Japanese is ichi-go ichi-e.
 I suppose this is because the Forrest Gump character appreciated every moment and every chance encounter without a thought of being anywhere except where he was at that moment.
 See the movie poster in Japanese.)